gaps-closure/emu/design-notes.md

 # Note a NAT-ted ehternet is creted automagically and you can access the Internet via the host
 sudo qemu-system-x86_64 -enable-kvm -m 4G -smp 2 -drive "file=ubuntu-19.10-amd64-snapshot.qcow2,format=qcow2" -nographic
 ```

+Installing from ISO for ARM64 (steps below) ran into several challenges, need for EFI, newer kernels crashing on server (workhorse, which is xenial-based), but documenting for possible latent value.
 ```
 # Create virtual disks and install Linux for ARM64
 # XXX: steps below are not working ywt, ARM is TBD